|

 thoughtful promoter.
 We need to give him a trophy!
 He told us it was our show and we could run it the way

+we wanted!
 The Thursday night racing went off without a hitch,

 2 practices, a 10 lap heat and a 20 lap feature.
 Johnny Johnson won the modified and Kenneth Tuttle won the Sportsman.

+We were out by 9:30 pm.
 The Friday night was a different story with the ECFFRA

 set last instead of first.
 Johnny Johnson won the Modified and James Rogers won the Sportsman race. . . . . . .and we